 For some time aluminum has been linked with this terminal condition.
+Yet try finding metal cookware these days with no aluminum layer.
 We often advise checking the list of ingredients on favorite products to be sure they don't include aluminum, e.g. underarm deodorants and table salt (which also includes sugar), just to name a couple used daily.
 Colloidal minerals may also include aluminum.
-This metal is considered unsafe in the body at any level as is mercury.
+This metal is considered unsafe in the body at any level, as is mercury.

 Alexander Schauss, PhD, as Director of Life Science Division, American Institute For Biosocial Research, Inc. and who served on National Institute of Health (NIH) advisory committees, advises that "To date, the only element among minerals that seems to protect the brain from excess levels of aluminum is magnesium."